carletonc/demos/process/DS_PROCESS.md

 ---

-## Section 0: Problem Framing, Hypothesis, Dataset Development, and Metrics
+## Section 0: Problem Framing, Hypothesis, Dataset Development, and Business Metrics

 **Purpose:**
 Ensure a shared, actionable understanding of the business problem and the data foundation for modeling.